RohitShah1706/Vercel-Clone-V1/README.md

 - `src/cryptoUtis.ts`
 - `src/file.ts`

+TODO: remove all unused imports for each service
+TODO: create middleware as current middleware allow access to anybody's projects if you have a valid github access token
 TODO: shift to postgresql & primsa for database
+TODO: see how to create hooks using Octokit
 TODO: use prisma studio to visualize database in the browser
-TODO: shift to RabbitMQ for publishing tasks
+TODO: shift to RabbitMQ/kafka for publishing tasks
 TODO: use redis only as caching layer: remove publish tasks & status onto queue
 TODO: add getOrSetCache function & use redis as caching: for /status of "upload-server"
 TODO: use kafka to stream build logs from "deploy-service"